kc1vmz/aprsnetreporter/README.md

 # aprsnetreporter

-aprsnetreporter is a Java library that read [APRS](http://www.aprs.org/) packets from the internet and builds participant and participant location reports for simple APRS nets.
+aprsnetreporter is a Java library that reads [APRS](http://www.aprs.org/) packets from the internet and builds participant and participant location reports for simple APRS nets.